chacehoo/maomao_web/content/home/posts.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.
+Note that the location is determined by this value not the weight in "menu.toml"

 title = "News & Updates"
-subtitle = "35"
+subtitle = ""

 [content]